ENG498-JCDD/Team1/src/03 Punished Unequally.md

 The chapter provides an in-depth analysis of the outcomes black and white driver's face for traffic stops.
 It analyzes officer's reasons officers stop drivers in conjunction with outcomes, and looks to uncover distinct patterns in the penalties driver's may recieve for getting pulled over.
 This involves three variables in our dataset: race, reason_for_stop, and outcome.

-**Our Hypothesis:** Our hypothesis is: Black drivers receive harsher outcomes than White drivers for the same violations, with fewer warnings and more arrests.
+**Our Hypothesis:** Black drivers receive harsher outcomes than White drivers for the same violations, with fewer warnings and more arrests.
 This happens because officers exercise discretion based on race, escalating punishment for Black drivers.
 Without standardized protocols, discriminatory outcomes will persist, but objective enforcement guidelines can reduce racial-based disparities.

 ## Research Question